codeceptjs/CodeceptJS/docs/parallel.md

 ### Emitting messages to the parent worker

-Child workers can send non test events to the main process.
+Child workers can send non-test events to the main process.
 This is useful if you want to pass along information not related to the tests event cycles itself such as `event.test.success`.

 ```js
 // inside main process